chilops/workbook/Interview & Concepts.md

 2\*\*\*

-I joined TCS in 2019, I work at TCS as a solution architect and technical lead, managing several projects, including an internal one and two for external clients (e-commerce).
+I joined TCS in 2019, I work at TCS as a AWS solution architect and Kubernetes administrator, I manage several projects independently, which includes one internal and two for external clients (e-commerce).

 \

 I’ve spent the last five years exploring various technologies and working with different teams.
-Before TCS, I worked at companies like SIFY, Verizon, and Rootshell.
+Before TCS, I worked at companies like SIFY, Verizon, and AT&T.

 \

-TCS has allowed me to work with cloud and DevOps tools like AWS, Kubernetes, and Terraform.
+TCS allowed me to work with cloud and DevOps tools like AWS, Kubernetes, and Terraform.

 \

 3\*\*\*

-And I also work with the Center of Excellence team (CoE), engaging with clients to understand their on-premise systems and running POCs based on their requirements.
+And I also work with the Center of Excellence team (CoE), engaging with different clients to understand their on-premises infra and running POCs based on their requirements.

-I help set up AWS cloud infrastructure using Infrastructure as Code tools like Terraform, and we maintain custom Terraform modules.
+I helped to set up AWS cloud infrastructure using Infrastructure as Code tools like Terraform, and we maintain custom Terraform modules.

 \